 The Long Beach Unit has embarked on an effort to improve reservoir characterization across the Unit.
-With the assistance of CRC's Reservoir Characterization Group, and local staff, the Long Beach Unit continues to assess, understand and refine its knowledge of the reservoir and develop new production opportunities.
+With the assistance of CRC's corporate technical support, and local staff, the Long Beach Unit continues to assess, understand and refine its knowledge of the reservoir and develop new production opportunities.